aershov24/FSC_Candidates_Test/README.md

-# Welcome to MLSC Pilot Repo
+# Welcome to MLSC Candidate Repo
-Please read this document carefully before submitting your MLSC challenge
+Please read this document carefully before submitting your MLSC candidate challenge

 ## What You Need to Do

 * Fork this repository
 * Carefully read the `readme.md`
-* Create the `Logistic_Regression_youremail_TEST.md` file in your repo and add **3 questions and answers (QAS) relevant to Logistic Regression topic that you would ask on a real interview** if you would hire ML/DS devs for your own project.
+* Create the `Logistic_Regression_youremail_TEST.md` file in your repo and add **3 questions and answers (QAS) relevant to Logistic Regression topic that you would ask on a real interview** if you would hire ML/DS devs for your own project
 * Make sure you cover:
-  * one simple question for Junior position,
+  * one **junior** question for Junior position,
-  * one medium difficulty question for Mid position, and
+  * one **medium** difficulty question for Mid position, and
-  * one hard question for Senior position.
+  * one **senior** question for Senior position.
 We will look at this criteria when assessing your content.

-* Make sure that for all QAS you include:
+* Make sure that for all QA you'll include:
   - Question Title
   - Question Description (optional)
   - Answer + Code (if needed)
   - Link(s) to source (you don't need to write answer by yourself, just combine and research best sources that are available)
-  - QA Difficulty level (entry, junior, mid, senior, expert)
+  - QA Difficulty Level (entry, junior, mid, senior, expert)
 * Look at the `QAS_Examples.md` file in this repo for examples of QAS Markdown file formatting.
 Please strictly follow these formatting conventions.
 That's the key to pass the challenge ;)
-* Create pull request from your repo to the MLSC repo
+* Create pull request from your repo to the MLSC Candidate repo
 * Send us email when you happy us to verify it

 ## How To Format Interview Question
-All interview questions must be formated as Markdown.
-See the example below:
+All interview questions must be formated using Markdown.
+See some good examples below.
+Note how to format lists, code, file names, terms, links, QA difficulties and so on:

 ---
 ### Q: What are different integer data types in MySQL?
 How can you use unsigned integer in MySQL.